At the Center, our job is to connect you with the people and resources you need on your lean journey.

 Debbie earned her Associate’s Degree in Management Development from Fox Valley Technical College, where she is currently a member of the Business Management/Management Development Advisory Committee.

 Nina is responsible for the fulfillment of book and DVD orders from individuals, and domestic and international health organizations.
 She monitors and maintains all e-mail lists for Centerline, the Center’s monthly e-newsletter.
 Nina is in charge of all shipping functions and assists with supply orders.
-She works with accounts receivable by creating invoices and posting payments in Quickbooks.
 She also assists with administrative and office support tasks.

 Prior to joining the ThedaCare Center for Healthcare Value, Nina worked as a human resources assistant with Appleton Cardiology Associates.
 She was responsible for submitting all open enrollment forms, assisted with benefit and insurance issues, and processed, submitted and maintained all records of physicians’ out-of-pocket medical expenses.
 Nina was a stay-at-home mother of three for 20 years prior to working at Skyline Technologies as the receptionist.